fabse-hack/esp-robot/README.md

 <a name="lego-dc-motors"></a>

 ## 4. Lego DC Motors
-For the Lego Chassis i chosse two DC Power Function L Motors.
-Four wire connector, i use the 2 wire in the middle for forward / backward.
+For the Lego chassis I choose two DC Power Function L motors.
+These motors have a four wire connection.
+I use the 2 wires in the middle, these control the DC motor clockwise / anticlockwise rotation:
 Here is the link:
 [Lego Power Functions L](https://www.bricklink.com/v2/catalog/catalogitem.page?S=88003-1)
 **Lego Power Function L :**